”There is no bad weather, only bad clothing.”

 - Avoid cotton which clings to the skin when wet, doesn’t insulate and takes longer to dry.

-Upper Body: In three season conditions, I invariably wear a polyester long sleeve shirt.
-Lightweight and breathable, this has been my baselayer of choice since the 1990′s.
+In three-season conditions, I usually wear a polyester long sleeve collared shirt.
+Lightweight and breathable, this has been my base layer of choice since the 1990s.
 The long sleeves afford protection against the sun in hot, shadeless environments, yet also provide warmth when the temperatures get cooler.
-In winter-like conditions, I will go for a merino wool base layer (eg. Icebreaker), the weight of which will vary according to the temperature (ie. the colder it is, the heavier the baselayer).
-Click here for a comprehensive overview of the pro’s and con’s of merino wool and synthetic base layers from the staff at Backpackinglight.com.
+In cooler conditions, I will go for a merino wool base layer (e.g. Icebreaker), the weight of which will vary according to the temperature (i.e. the colder it is, the heavier the baselayer).

 - The warmth layer/s.
 Works by trapping dead air space.
 Keeps the warm air in and the cold air out.

-- Manages the moisturefrom the wicking or base layer through a balance of absorption and letting excess moisture escape through its fibres.
+- Manages the moisture from the wicking or base layer through a balance of absorption and letting excess moisture escape through its fibers.

-- Can be multiple items, depending on the temperature and conditions.
+- It can be multiple items, depending on the temperature and conditions.
 More than one insulating layer gives you increased flexibility; particularly important when you are likely to encounter a broader range of temperatures.

-- Options: Fleece, down and synthetic fibre variants such as Primaloft and Polarguard.
+- Options: Fleece, down and synthetic fiber variants such as Primaloft and Polarguard.

-Upper Body: In cold and dry conditions I generally use a down vest or jacket as my principal insulating layer.
-Down offers the best warmth-to-weight ratio, however, is not well suited to areas subject to regular heavy rainfall.
-In cold and wet conditions, I usually go for a fleece or synthetic fibre item, which tend to perform better than down products when wet.
+In cold and dry conditions I generally use a down vest or jacket as my principal insulating layer.
+Down offers the best warmth-to-weight ratio, however, it is not well suited to areas subject to regular heavy rainfall.
+In cold and wet conditions, I usually go for a fleece or synthetic fiber item, which tend to perform better than down products when wet.

-Lower Body: Unless the temperatures are consistently well below zero (in which case you may consider carrying down pants), a combination of thermal underwear and water resistant or waterproof pants should be sufficient to keep your legs warm.
+Unless the temperatures are consistently well below zero, in which case you may consider carrying down pants, a combination of thermal underwear and water-resistant or waterproof pants should suffice to keep your legs warm.